FOULAB/foulab-dot-org-hugo/content/news/events-february-2025.md

 The Wednesday Mesh Evening is a Wednesday evening event dedicated to mesh networking in all its forms.
 From discussing it, researching and testing alternative network topologies, to practical exercises in deploying peer-to-peer infrastructure in FOULAB and around it.

-This event is hosted by **Kryma** so node-body should be missing it.
+This event is hosted by **kryma** so node-body should be missing it.

 <br/>